UM-PEPL/HallThruster.jl/docs/src/run.md

 )
 ```

 In addition to a magnetic field and a geometry, we have also provided a name (optional) and designated whether the thruster is magnetically shielded or not.
 If `true`, then the electron temperature used for electron wall loss computations will be the anode temperature instead of the temperature on centerline.
+HallThruster.jl also includes a built-in definition for the widely-known SPT-100 thruster, accessible as `HallThruster.SPT_100`.

 ## Defining a Config